pxl-research/tai-llm-demos/README.md

 - `gui` a proof-of-concept of a local GUI based llm-chat app using [wxPython](https://wxpython.org/index.html) (work in progress)

-- `class_based` the stub for refactoring these demos into more modular, reusable code (work in progress)

 ## Configuration

 To install the necessary libraries use `pip install -r requirements.txt`